Deep Dive: A Primer on Drug Development

 Finally, we discuss the business of drug development, including the challenges that companies face in the process of trying to bring a novel drug to market, the capital-intensive nature of these companies, and why returns for these companies have been poor over the last decade.

-You can read our full deep dive in the attached file, which is available to our paid subscribers.
+You can read our full deep dive in the attached files, both of which are available to our paid subscribers.
 I hope you enjoy reading our work, and I look forward to hearing what you think.